Is your child having a hard time reading?

 A fun and affordable approach to phonics

-Voweletics® The New Phonetics was developed by a teacher who got frustrated with the dull and ineffective ways phonics was being taught.
+Voweletics® The New Phonetics was developed by a teacher who got frustrated trying to find an effective reading program teaching phonics in a vibrant manner.
 She designed a reading program that teaches phonemic awareness, phonics, vocabulary, fluency and comprehension using an engaging, multi-sensory approach that parents, teachers and children love!

 Voweletics provides a simple, systematic method for sounding out words that is fun and engaging.
 Our research-based approach ensures the reader understands how and why the vowel sounds are different, and the multi-sensory components make learning fun and impactful.